 We are the Bagasaos, a family of 10 plus a cat traveling the USA for our Christian music mission.
 We have been traveling full time since February of 2012.
 We’re happy you’re here.
-Grab a cookie for each hand and meet the family!
+Grab a cookie for each hand, spill some coffee on the couch, and meet the family!

 Clockwise from center: Stephen, Eliana, Elijah, Marissa, Emily, Hannah, Elisabeth, Rebecca, Christy with Judah

 At the Grand Canyon, left-ish to right-ish: Hannah, Elijah, Elisabeth, Stephen, Emily Rose, Rebecca, Judah, Christy, Eliana, Marissa

 Steve is more commonly known by his stage name, Stephen Bautista.
 He is a singer, guitarist, and songwriter who runs Stephen Bautista Music, our music mission.
 He is also the man who can fix anything, the “go ask Daddy” aspect of our roadschooling, the techie, and the instigator behind the phenomenal hikes we take.

 Steve was a US Air Force brat, so traveling is in his blood, although we’ve taken it to a new extreme.
 He graduated from Marquette University in Wisconsin with a biology degree, established an appraisal business in Nevada, and now is a musician–it’s a natural progression, don’t you think?